Atypical3991/library-management-platform/README.md

 * Unit test cases
 * Integration test cases
 * End-to-End test cases
+* Use MD5 Hash while storing Password and Session Token into DB

 # Flow diagram for Services with tables used: